code4recovery/tsml-ui/README.md

 # Website Meeting Finder 2.0

-With only a [Meeting Guide format JSON file](https://github.com/meeting-guide/spec), developers can soon have the same meeting finder found in the [12 Step Meeting List](https://github.com/meeting-guide/12-step-meeting-list) WordPress plugin on any website platform.
+With only a [Meeting Guide format JSON file](https://github.com/meeting-guide/spec) or a Google Sheet, web servants can have the same meeting finder found in the [12 Step Meeting List](https://github.com/meeting-guide/12-step-meeting-list) WordPress plugin on any website platform.

 Advantanges: